-Now that we have a physical intution, let’s try to derive the math.
-In most cases, the source of flux will be described as a vector field: Given a point (x,y,z), we’ll get a vector describing the flux.
+Now that we have a physical intuition, let’s try to derive the math.
+In most cases, the source of flux will be described as a vector field: Given a point (x,y,z), there's a formula giving the flux vector at that point.

 We want to know how much of that vector field is acting/passing through our surface, taking the magnitude, orientation, and size into account.
 From our intuition, it should look something like this: